Here’s everything about your Wi-Fi extender slowing down or speeding up your internet:

-So if you want to know all the details about why Wi-Fi extenders won’t slow down or speed up your internet, then this article is for you.
+So if you want to learn all about why Wi-Fi extenders won’t slow down or speed up your internet speed, then this article is for you.

 Let’s jump right in!